Blindfold TLS Certificates

 vesctl request secrets encrypt --policy-document demo-api-policy --public-key demo-api-pubkey key.pem > bl-enckey

-Note: Provide the public key and policy document obtained in the Prepare Credentials and Policy chapter.
+Note: Provide the public key and policy document obtained in the Prepare Credentials and Policy section.
 The

 Step 2: Save the encrypted TLS Key for future use.

-You will need the encrypted key in the Enable TLS on the Virtual Host chapter when adding your TLS key.
+You will need the encrypted key in the Enable TLS on the Virtual Host section when adding your TLS key.

 Enable TLS on the Virtual Host